In this vignette I suppose that you are already familiar with at

 package behaves very similarly to the Python logging module and so thus

-being pretty Pythonic, while logger
+being pretty Pythonic, while logger tries to accommodate

 native R users’ expectations – so there are some minor nuances between